richardogoma/data-integration-pipeline/README.md

 In summary, this program automates the process of integrating data from flat files into a production table on an SQL Server database, handling data staging, transformation, and logging, while also providing error handling capabilities.

 ## Use Case
-The program can be used to extend the functionality of a program developed to programmatically extract data from an API endpoint as flat files, and to integrate that data into a repository to support the data management, analytics and BI systems.
+The program can be used to extend the functionality of a program developed to programmatically extract data from an API endpoint as flat files, and to integrate that data into a central repository to support the data management, analytics and BI systems.

 ## Running the program
 * The raw data landing zone is `data\raw` directory